 In October, 2015, UFSL received the Reserve Bank of India's (RBI's) In-Principle Approval to set up a Small Finance Bank (SFB).
 Subsequently, it was incorporated as Ujjivan Small Finance Bank Limited, a wholly owned subsidiary.
-1101111111100100111011000 l Finance Bank

 UFSL, after obtaining the RBI's final approval in November, 2016, transferred its business undertaking comprising its lending and financing business to Ujjivan Small Finance Bank, which commenced operations in February, 2017.